-IMPORTANT: If you accidently trip an alar for whatever reason, you must follow the instructions posted by each alarm keypad.
-The alarm company will contact Richard, Jim or Katina, to determine whether to dispatch the police or the security company.
-If they do not know who or what has caused triggered the alarm, a dispatch will be authorized.
+IMPORTANT: If you accidently trip an alarm for whatever reason, you must follow the instructions posted by each alarm keypad.
+The alarm company will contact Facilities Manager, Executive Facilities Director, Adult Education Director or Principal, to determine whether to dispatch the police or the security company.
+If they do not know who or what has triggered the alarm, a dispatch will be authorized.
 Guadalupe is charged for false alarms, so it is critical that you contact one of the people listed so that the additional fees are can be avoided.